Raymond (1782 EIC ship)

 Raymond was launched in 1782 as an East Indiaman for the British East India Company (EIC).
 She made six voyages for the EIC and participated as a transport in Admiral Hugh Cloberry Christian's expedition in 1795–96 to the West Indies.
 The French captured her in 1798.
 American owners purchased her, renamed her Orion, and sailed her from Mauritius to Boston in 1799.

-She was named after Sir Charles Raymond, 1st Baronet (1713–1788), a prominent EIC Captain, and after his retirement from the sea, manager of their voyages.
+She was named after Charles Raymond, 1st Baronet, a prominent EIC Captain, and after his retirement from the sea, manager of their voyages.

 Career

 EIC voyage #1 (1783–1784)

 Captain Joseph Hall sailed from Portsmouth on 16 March 1783, bound for St Helena and Bombay.
 Raymond reached St Helena on 31 May and arrived at Bombay on 24 September.
 Homeward bound, she was at the Cape of Good Hope on 7 March 1784, and reached St Helena on 2 April.
 She visited Ascension Island on 30 April, and arrived at The Downs on 14 June.